Welcome to the UNC Press Virtual Exhibit for the American Anthropological Association.

 We look forward to meeting you at the conference.
 But if you’re not traveling this year, we’re bringing our book exhibit to you.

-From virtually anywhere, you can browse our list of new and recent titles, chat with one of our acquisitions editors Maria Isela Garcia or Lucas Church, learn about our new books in our Where Religion Lives Series, and more.
+From virtually anywhere, you can browse our list of new and recent titles, chat with one of our acquisitions editors Maria Isela Garcia or Lucas Church, learn about our new books in our Black Food Justice and Where Religion Lives series, and more.

 Have questions about whether UNC Press is the right publisher for you, or how to submit a proposal?
 Visit our For Prospective Authors page.

 New Books in our Where Religion Lives Series